 zlogBodyMass+logPriorTemp+1ID+(1|Series)

 where each row represents each individual in a particular sampling session and each column and each column represents logVCO2 measured at each temperature.
-For example, logVCO21,1,22ºC is the log metabolic rate measured at 22ºC for individual 1 in sampling session 1. e fitted the same predictors as our function-valued models, note that log temperature is no longer a predictor as this is now part of the response matrix.
+For example, logVCO21,1,22ºC is the log metabolic rate measured at 22ºC for individual 1 in sampling session 1.
+Using brms, we fitted the same predictors as our function-valued models, note that log temperature is no longer a predictor as this is now part of the response matrix.
 We fitted individual ID and series ID as random intercepts.
 The character-state model estimates variance components and covariances for each temperature at the individual and series level and these can be used to calculate temperature specific adjusted repeatability following Nakagawa, S., & Schielzeth, H. (2010).